mnmpdadish/c2B/README.md

       Troubleshooting:
          - If the interactive task stop, install Gnuplot.
          - If the program does not stop but no gnuplot plot appears, make sure you have the right terminal.
+By default, if your gnuplot use 'qt', 'wxt' or 'x11', the program will automatically detect it.
+In the case this automatic detection does not work, the last line printed on the screen will be:
+           "No output will be generated.
+Please select a terminal with 'set terminal'."
-By default, 'qt' is used for Mac and 'wxt' is used for Linux (test on Ubuntu).
-If the default value does not work (program still runs but no windows appears), check which terminal is use by default by starting gnuplot in command line.
-A bunch of line should be printed on the screen, and the last, the line above the "gnuplot>" command line should be the one specifying the terminal.
+           In that case, you must stop the program (CTRL-C) and check which terminal is used by default when you start gnuplot in command line.
+At the start of gnuplot, a bunch of line should be printed on the screen, and the last line above the "gnuplot>" command line should be the one specifying the terminal.
 For example:
            "Terminal type set to 'wxt'".
-To change the terminal used, you need to add a commpilation option to the makefile before compilation using either the option "-DQT" for 'qt', "-DWXT" for 'wxt' or "-DX11" for 'x11'.
+To change the terminal in this code, you need to add a compilation option in the makefile.
+For example, the flag:
+           -DTERMINAL=\"x11\" forces the use of terminal x11.

 + **Cuba** (optional): An integration library available via http://www.feynarts.de/cuba/ Version 4.0 or higher should be used to work and compile correctly.